ITPNYU/ICM-2015/README.md

 - Recursion
 - Optional Readings:
   - [Work of Art in the Age of Mechanical Reproduction](http://www.berk-edu.com/VisualStudies/readingList/06b_benjamin-work%20of%20art%20in%20the%20age%20of%20mechanical%20reproduction.pdf), Walter Benjamin
+- Homework: TBA (But the gist is "use functions!")

 ### 5 -- DOM: events and callback function
 - Review events -- mousePressed, keyPressed